-Ultimately, the AIRDR aims to identify the exact genetic profile of the estimated 12,000 people affected by an inherited retinal disease in Australia.
+Ultimately, the AIRDR aims to identify the exact genetic profile of the estimated 12,000 Australians affected by an IRD.
 If you have a condition such as retinitis pigmentosa, Choroideremia, Leber congenital amaurosis, Usher syndrome, Stargardt disease, cone/rod dystrophy or others, you can get involved by contacting the AIRDR.

-The national register which the AIRDR has established is essential for the progress of genetics research and the enablement of clinical trials.
-It will also strengthen Australia’s position as a potential location for clinical trials.
+The AIRDR’s national register is essential for the progress of genetics research and the enablement of clinical trials.
+It also strengthens Australia’s position as a potential location for clinical trials.

-The early establishment of an affected person’s genetic status is vital if he or she is to have the opportunity to take full advantage of these emerging therapies.
+The early establishment of an affected person’s genetic status is vital if they are to have the opportunity to take full advantage of these emerging therapies.
 The AIRDR is actively used by clinicians and researchers to identify participants who may be suitable for emerging gene-specific clinical trials, to improve our understanding and treatment of inherited retinal diseases, and to facilitate clinical counselling of patients.

 To contact the AIRDR phone: (08) 6457 2866